-6 Steps To Find Your Passion and Make An Impact In The World
+Find Your Passion and Make An Impact In 6 Steps

 Finding your passion is a common theme in our current society.
 It’s so normalized that 90% of MBA students listed “pursuing their passion” as an important goal for their future jobs.
 But, how does one find their passion?
 When asked, others will tell you these common phrases are the key to discovering your passion: